Block connector program

 • Asset-based community development

-Block connectors & community safety
+Block Connectors & community safety

 In partnership with the City's community safety department, the block connector program also provides crime education and training to program participants.
 Residents learn to increase awareness and sense of safety within their neighbourhoods, utilizing prevention strategies that seek to reduce the risk of crime and victimization.